 However, they are causing themselves untold damage with the effects of excessive alcohol intake.

-In other words, your body uses whatever you feed it.
+Scientific research supports that alcohol temporarily impedes lipid oxidation.
+Simply put, your body uses whatever you feed it.
 When acetate levels rise, your body burns more acetate, and less fat.

 To further illustrate the above, here is what happens after you have a drink or two: